Trusted WordPress tutorials, when you need them most.

 Next, scroll to the ‘Insertion’ section.
 WPCode can add code to different locations, such as after every post, frontend only, or admin only.

-To use the custom PHP code across your entire website, blog, or online store, click on ‘Auto Insert’ if it isn’t already selected.
+To use the custom PHP code across your entire website, blog, or WooCommerce store, click on ‘Auto Insert’ if it isn’t already selected.
 Then, open the ‘Location’ dropdown and choose ‘Run Everywhere.’

 Adding a redirect to WordPress using a code snippet plugin

-After that, you are ready to scroll to the top of the screen and click on the ‘Inactive’ toggle so it changes to ‘Active.’
+After that, you are ready to scroll to the top of the screen and click on the ‘Inactive’ toggle to change it to ‘Active.’

 Finally, click on ‘Save Snippet’ to make the PHP snippet live.